fiso64/slsk-batchdl/README.md

 ## Notes
 - For macOS builds you can use publish.sh to build the app.
 Download dotnet from https://dotnet.microsoft.com/en-us/download/dotnet/6.0, then run `chmod +x publish.sh && sh publish.sh`.
 For intel macs, uncomment the x64 and comment the arm64 section in publish.sh.
-- `--display single` and especially `double` can cause the printed lines to be duplicated or overwritten on some configurations.
-Use `simple` if that's an issue.
+- `--display single` and especially `double` can cause the printed lines to be duplicated or overwritten on some configurations (new windows terminal, git bash).
+Use another terminal or `--display-mode simple` in case of issues.

 ## Docker